BYU-ITCSA/Dark-Mode/Lesson 4: Raspberry Pi/README.md

 ## So which one do I get?

-<p> The first thing to do is to ask <i> what do I want to do.<i> The latest Raspberry Pi model may have more resources than you need if you wanted to, for example, create a website.
+<p> The first thing to do is to ask <i> what do I want to do.</i> The latest Raspberry Pi model may have more resources than you need if you wanted to, for example, create a website.
 This means that you will likely need to investigate the computing requirements of your project.</p>